A fake news writer explains how easy it is to con Trump supporters into believing literally anything

 First I would get an idea based off what people already believed.
 Like how big Pizzagate has been.
 That's something I bridged off of to make the Obama stories, because you already have a bunch of people who believe these things.
 That makes it a bit easier, I was just adding an element to a story that was already there.
 Some I did make up from thin air.

 Then I tried to come up with a good headline and get a good picture.
 A lot of times the success of a story is based more on that the content.
 I really didn't worry about the content that much.
 I just scribbled through it.
-I didn't revise anything, I'm sure lots of full of grammar and punctuation typos in some of the stories.
+I didn't revise anything, I'm sure there are lots of grammar and punctuation typos in some of the stories.
 It didn't seem to matter, as long as I had a good picture and headline.

 For one Obama story, I had a picture of Julian Assange on Hannity.
 And I put the story out on Sunday night.
 Hannity's show doesn't run on Sunday night, but my readers didn't care.
 I said how Assange was on Hannity talking about how Obama ran a pedophile ring out of the White House.
 People just eat it up.